sathishsekarss/SpringBoot/README.md

 ## Auto Wiring
 Autowiring is a feature in the Spring Framework that allows the Spring container to automatically inject dependencies into a bean.
 It simplifies the process of wiring together beans by eliminating the need for explicit setter or constructor calls.
 When a bean requires a dependency, Spring resolves and injects it into the bean automatically.

+**💡 Tips:**  Class path is src/main which holds the resource folder to store statics files and any other configuration files.